kportalatin-clgx/tdd_exercises/src/com/corelogic/k8port/kata/ReadMe.md

-# Kata

-## String Calculator
+# Kata String Calculator

- The following is a TDD Kata- an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).
+ The following is a TDD Kata - an exercise in coding, refactoring and test-first, that you should apply daily for at least 15 minutes (I do 30).

  Before you start: